Download a copy of this digest.

-Mabeza was an employee hired by Hotel Supreme in Baguio City.
-In 1991, an inspection was made by the DOLE at Hotel Supreme and the DOLE inspectors discovered several violations by the hotel management.
+Norma Mabeza was an employee hired by Hotel Supreme in Baguio City.
+In 1991, an inspection was made by the Department of Labor and Employment (DOLE) at Hotel Supreme and the DOLE inspectors discovered several violations by the hotel management.
 Immediately, the owner of the hotel, Peter Ng, directed his employees to execute an affidavit which would purport that they have no complaints whatsoever against Hotel Supreme.
-But Mabeza refused to certify said affidavit with the fiscal’s office so this led to her dismissal.
-She sued Peter Ng and one of her complaints against him is underpayment because her wage was less than the minimum wage.
-Peter Ng argued that the reason for such low payment was because she was being given free lodging, water, electricity and water consumption by the hotel.
+But Mabeza refused to certify said affidavit with the fiscal’s office so this led in her dismissal.
+She sued Peter Ng and one of her complaints against him was underpayment because her wage was less than the minimum wage.
+Peter Ng argued that the reason for such low payment was because she was being given free lodging, water, electricity, and water consumption by the hotel.

 ISSUE: Whether or not such amenities provided by the hotel be considered as facilities which are deductible from Mabeza’s wage.